 - an inability to carry out daily tasks

-- daydreams triggered by external events or stimuli, such as watching a film or listening to music
+- daydreams that are triggered by external events or stimuli, such as watching a movie or listening to music

 - sleep disruption and insomnia

 - repetitive and unconscious movements when daydreaming, such as rocking back and forth or twitching

 It is also possible for a person to exhibit some symptoms that are common in attention deficit hyperactivity disorder, such as a short attention span.

 It is not currently possible to formally diagnose maladaptive daydreaming.

 Experts did develop a 14-point Maladaptive Daydreaming Scale to help people determine whether or not they are experiencing symptoms of it.
 However, people should only use the scale as an indication.
 Its purpose is not to provide a formal diagnosis.

 There is insufficient evidence to suggest that maladaptive daydreaming can be classed as a psychiatric condition, but it does have some similarities with some of them.